henriquenm/atm/README.md

 {"account_number":"4717-5","account_agency":"6373","account_token":"c49d09e1b3261d36ffa1d494139c1d0c"}
 ```

-To make transactions and get account informations, you will need to use the account_token that returned.
+To make transactions and get account informations, you will need to use the account_token for authentication.

 ### Show balance:
 ```bash